Spanish garden in Winter

 These photos are from Scott's Nan's garden.
 Despite it being Winter there was still plenty to see and I was perfectly happy mooching around with my camera.

-Although I packed my bikini it was still a bit too cold for a swim in the pool.
-Saying that, I recently watched a video of Rachel take a dip in the North sea in Winter so perhaps I should have been less of a wimp.
+Although I packed my bikini and the air was warm, it was still a bit too cold for a swim in the pool.
+Or maybe I just need to be less of a wimp.

 I have no idea what the plant above is but it's huge — about waist height on me.